1j01/mopaint/README.md

 Both layers and history would cache the latest image.
 And maybe other points within the stack.

-#### (A Poem?)
+#### Interlude Poem

-What if life was a poem?
-what if every step was a move in a dance?
-what if every breath, a groovy chance?

 what if questions questioned *you*?
 what if questions were people *too*?
 what if your quest for questions was quenched?
 what if mine was, would I be benched?

-what if software worked
+also what if software worked
+like, what if it was good
+tho

 #### Programmability / Generativity